By Nicole Beniamini

-The Research Moms is Edison Research’s team of experienced researchers who also happen to be moms.
+The Research Moms are Edison Research’s team of experienced researchers who also happen to be moms.
 Combining a solid platform of market research with real life insight, they are a unique resource for analyzing habits, behaviors and trends among moms.
-Visit www.researchmoms.com for more.

 How the study was conducted:

-The Research Moms conducted a national online survey of 540 mothers with children age 21 and under.
+The Research Moms conducted a national online survey of 520 mothers with children age 21 and under in June 2016.

 Moms and Media 2018 brought us more mobile behavior, new media consumption and kids on technology.
 For the first time, Moms and Media combined two separate studies to showcase not only the way moms interact with media and technology, but also moms’ view on children and technology.